wordpress-mobile/WordPress-Android/README.md

 Notes:

 * To use WordPress.com features (login to WordPress.com, access Reader and Stats, etc) you need a WordPress.com OAuth2 ID and secret.
 Please read the [OAuth2 Authentication](#oauth2-authentication) section.
-* While building the app in Android Studio ignore all the update plugin prompts (updating plugins may resulted in plugin conflicts and interrupt the build process).
+* While loading/building the app in Android Studio ignore the prompt to update the gradle plugin version as that will probably introduce build errors.
+On the other hand, feel free to update if you are planning to work on ensuring the compatibility of the newer version.

 ## OAuth2 Authentication ##